KMouris/Sediment_Load_Calculation/README.md

-# Sediment load calculation based on RUSLE and SEDD
+# Sediment load, yield and soil loss calculation based on RUSLE and SEDD

 # Introduction

-Model chain to compute sediment loads using RUSLE and the SEDD model
+The module calculates the monthly pixel-specific soil loss (SL), the monthly pixel-specific sediment yield (SY) and the total monthly sediment yield for each sub-catchment based on the revised universal soil loss equation (RUSLE), using the SEDD model to estimate the sediment delivery.
+The sediment yield is defined as the sediment mass per unit time or sediment load that passes a defined boundary, such as the outlet of a sub-catchment.
+The bedload can be optionally guesstimated as a function the suspended sediment transport rate.
+In this case the model needs to be calibrated to the observed suspended sediment loads.

 ## Libraries